mkdika/large-files-finder/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](/LICENSE)

-Simple and to the point large files finder utility in *.nix.
+Simple and to the point large files finder utility in *.nix, optimize for human.

 ## Copyright and License